Kroos: You can't buy the Champions League

+Real Madrid midfielder Toni Kroos has taken a shot at some of Europe's heaviest spenders by saying "you can't buy the Champions League".

-Holder Madrid takes on Bayern Munich in the semi-final first leg on Thursday (AEST), in the third last-four encounter between the teams since the 2011-2012 season.
+Holders Madrid take on Bayern Munich in the semi-final first leg on Wednesday, in the third last-four encounter between the teams since the 2011-12 season.

-Madrid knocked out Paris Saint-Germain, which smashed the world transfer record to sign Neymar in a bid to bring it closer to the title, in the Round of 16, while Manchester City, the most expensively assembled team in history, lost 5-1 on aggregate to Liverpool in the last round.
+Madrid knocked out Paris Saint-Germain, who smashed the world transfer record to sign Neymar in a bid to bring them closer to the title, in the last 16, while Manchester City, the most expensively assembled team in history, lost 5-1 on aggregate to Liverpool in the last round.

 "You can't buy a Champions League trophy.
-If that was the case, we would not have won it so much," he said when asked why Madrid and Bayern are so frequently in the latter stages.
+If that was the case, we would not have won it so much," he told a news conference when asked why Madrid and Bayern are so frequently in the latter stages.

 "It's special for a team like Madrid.
 We have players in condition to play at the highest level.
 If you have a lot of players with that experience, in these difficult moments, you know what you have to do and you don't lose your nerve.
 That's what takes us so far.